Tom1358/Become-a-Bell-Ringer-Website/README.md

 #### As a potential recruit looking at the website, I want:
 * Large, intuitive and easy navigation that is consistent throughout the site, so I know how to get the key information I want, and how to find out more if I want (through links to external sites, or a contact email address or phone number/ form).
     * A simple, clear navigation bar has been created with social links on the bottom of each page to clearly indicate to the user what lies where.
 There is a form to fill in that a user can submit to receive information by email about local towers/ info.
-* Some basic information on the subject of bell ringing, such as key terms to know if I go to an introductory practice night in a local tower, and an idea what I can expect to have to study.
+* Some basic information on the subject of bell ringing, such as key terms to know if I go to an introductory practice night in a local tower.
     * This is something that has been left as a feature left to implement, as the research that would be involved (e.g. working out what level of ringing would be appropriate to pique a potential recruit’s interest, without intimidating them) is beyond the scale of this project.
 * Information/ ideas of what the ringing community does socially as well as ring bells, to see if it is a social scene I would be interested in.
     * A gallery of photos demonstrating the activities bell ringers take part in (meals out, drinks, group exercise) has been included to demonstrate what the social side of ringing can offer.